ivan-borovets/fastapi-clean-example/README.md

 A dependency occurs when one software component relies on another to operate.
 If you were to split all blocks of code into separate modules, dependencies would manifest as imports between those modules.
 Typically, dependencies are graphically depicted in UML style in such a way that

 > [!IMPORTANT]
 > - `A -> B` (**A points to B**) means **A depends on B**.

 The key principle of Clean Architecture is the **Dependency Rule**.
 This rule states that **more abstract software components must not depend on more concrete ones.**
-In other words, dependencies must never point outwards within the application's boundaries.
+In other words, dependencies must never point outwards.

 > [!IMPORTANT]
+> - Domain and application layers may import external tools and libraries to the extent necessary for describing
+    business logic - those that extend the programming language's capabilities (math/numeric utilities, time zone conversion, object modeling, etc.).
+This trades some core stability for clarity and expressiveness.
+What is not acceptable are dependencies that bind business logic to implementation details (including frameworks) or to out-of-process systems (databases, brokers, file systems, cloud SDKs, etc.).
+>
 > - Components within the same layer **can depend on each other.** For example, components in the Infrastructure layer
     can interact with one another without crossing into other layers.
 >